thomaslty/zspotify/README.md

   FORCE_PREMIUM             Set this to true if ZSpotify isn't automatically detecting that you are using a premium account

-  ANTI_BAN_WAIT_TIME        Change this setting if the time waited between bulk downloads is too high or low OVERRIDE_AUTO_WAIT        Change this to true if you want to completely disable the wait between songs for faster downloads with the risk of instability
+  ANTI_BAN_WAIT_TIME        Change this setting if the time waited between bulk downloads is too high or low GENERAL_ERROR_RETRIES     Integer with the number of retries to do when suffering general error on song download OVERRIDE_AUTO_WAIT        Change this to true if you want to completely disable the wait between songs for faster downloads with the risk of instability

   SYNC_FILES_WITH_PLAYLIST  Enable this option if you want to remove songs that are not part of your playlist anymore